-Welcome to the India monsoon blog!
-The monsoon arrived two days ahead of schedule this year and has gradually covered most of India.
-We’re running this blog all through the monsoon season, bringing you daily news updates on the weather, fun trivia about the season and activities you can do indoors if you don’t enjoy stepping into a puddle!
+Thank you for reading the India monsoon blog!
+The monsoon arrived two days ahead of schedule in 2017 and gradually covered India.
+While states like Kerala recorded rainfall deficiency, heavy rains wreaked havoc in others including Gujarat, Bihar and Assam.
+This blog was run through the season with daily news updates on the weather, fun trivia about the season and activities to enjoy the rains.

 July 17: There are still parts of east Rajasthan and parts of Haryana yet to receive the monsoon.
 Meanwhile, heavy rains caused traffic snarls in the national capital, with the Safdarjung Observatory recording 20.6 mm of rainfall between 8.30 am and 5.30 pm today.
 IMD has predicted overcast skies and light rains tonight and tomorrow.
 Track the monsoon in the map below!

 Love herbal teas?
 Here’s your daily fix for the monsoon: